 Remember that liposuction is not a weight-loss surgery

 You should keep that in mind that the liposuction is a body contouring procedure helping to get rid of stubborn fat, and it will not firm your skin or make you lose extra kilos.
 The procedure is designed to contour your body and give you a smooth silhouette, it will not prevent you from gaining weight in the future or getting rid of an excess of skin.
+Read our article on differences between liposuction and tummy tuck.

 In general, cigarettes are dangerous for your health; however, they are particularly bad for patients undergoing any kind of surgical procedure.
 They lower the oxygen level in blood and hinder its metabolism while poisoning your body with harmful substances.
 Oxygen is extremely important for your body’s cells in the healing process and smokers heal slower than people who do not smoke.
 Quit smoking at least six weeks before the procedure.